-You'll find your one-on-ones will pay huge dividends to you in terms of trust and being able to keep your finger on the pulse of your team and its culture.
+You'll find your one on ones will pay huge dividends to you in terms of trust and being able to keep your finger on the pulse of your team and its culture.
 But do take note of the Fine-Tuning tip below regarding Who Does, What, By When.

 How often should you have Space to Talk meetings?

 Well, at least monthly, maybe fortnightly.
 Most of the Rockstar leaders I coach hold them weekly.
 It depends somewhat on the size of your team.
-Also, they don’t have to be hour-long meetings.
+Also, they don't have to be hour-long meetings.
 Sometimes a 10-15 minute check-in is enough.

 How to make these conversations boring/a waste of time!